tuokri/RS2VOIPMod/README.md

 Experimental Mumble/Murmur integration for RS2.

-See https://github.com/tuokri/mumble for the corresponding Mumble fork.
+See https://github.com/tuokri/mumble for the corresponding Mumble fork and https://github.com/tuokri/rs2vm for the C++ library.